hannanhazari/sovereign/README.md

 What You’ll Need
 ----------------

 1. A VPS (or bare-metal server if you wanna ball hard).
-My VPS is hosted at [Linode](http://www.linode.com/?r=45405878277aa04ee1f1d21394285da6b43f963b).
+To begin with VPS can hosted at [Linode](http://www.linode.com/?r=45405878277aa04ee1f1d21394285da6b43f963b).
 You’ll probably want at least 512 MB of RAM between Apache, Solr, and PostgreSQL.
 Mine has 1024.
 2. [64-bit Debian 10.2](https://www.debian.org/) or an equivalent Linux distribution.
 (ALERT: You can use whatever distro you want, but deviating from Debian will require more tweaks to the playbooks.
 See Ansible’s different [packaging](https://docs.ansible.com/ansible/latest/modules/list_of_packaging_modules.html) modules.)
 3. A [Tarsnap](https://www.tarsnap.com) account with some credit in it.
 You could comment this out if you want to use a different backup service.
 Consider paying your hosting provider for backups or using an additional backup service for redundancy.